sergeynordicresults/sergeynordicresults.github.io/posts/ukraine-on-fire.md

 This is what one of russians have sent me when I asked "why do you attack us"?

-He have sent it to me and said "maybe in future we will see the whole truth" (LOL, he still doesnt think that putin-pidaras created a war just to distract people of rUSSIA from problems inside of a country)
+He have sent it to me and said "maybe in future we will see the whole truth" (LOL, he still doesn't think that putin-pidaras created a war just to distract people of rUSSIA from problems inside of a country)

 ----